Thursday, November 14, 2013

 Kailash Gattani recalled that young Sachin Tendulkar was amazed at the different types of cars zooming across the roads of England during those two Star Cricket Club tours in 1988 and 1989.

-Gattani drove a Mercedes car whenever he was not in the team bus (also a Mercedes), driven by Les Wood, an umpire whom he befriended during his playing days in the Durham League.
+was not in the team bus (also a Mercedes), driven by Les Wood, an umpire

 Tendulkar, who was part of Gattani’s 1988 and 1989 teams, made full use of the opportunities and thrived.
 From his Pune home, Gattani informed us yesterday that Tendulkar was sponsored by the Young Cricketers organisation in Kolkata, where Jyotsna Poddar took keen interest.